BlockSigner/cove/site/content/english/identification.md

 {{< content >}}
 {{% heading %}}
 # Identity verification for QES
-For signing with the highest e-signature standard (QES), <br class="hide-for-mobile">signatories must have their identity checked.
-This is done via e-ID <br class="hide-for-mobile">or with our identification service.
+For signing with the highest e-signature standard (QES), signatories must have their identity checked.
+This is done via e-ID or with our identification service.
 {{% /heading %}}
 {{< picture identification 482 "he identity of a woman standing in a mobile phone is verified by two people" >}}
 &nbsp;